 How to Recover from Bulimia: Step One

 The first step in recovering from bulimia is getting help.
-Tell someone, tell a trusted family member or friend to get support for reaching out to a professional.
-Recovering from bulimia can be a difficult process, with many bumps in the road.
-Guidance from a professional who specializes in eating disorder recovery will help you navigate the twists and turns of recovery.
+Tell a trusted family member or friend or reach out to a professional.
+Since recovering from bulimia is a difficult process, with many bumps in the road, guidance from a professional who specializes in eating disorder recovery will help you navigate the twists and turns of recovery.
 Many people are not able to recover on their own.
-And so, reaching out for help can be essential to recovery.
+Reaching out for help can be essential to recovery.

 1. Stop the Binge-Purge Cycle

 One of the key symptoms of bulimia is a pattern of bingeing on food and then purging, either through inducing vomiting, restricting/dieting, exercising or using substances to try to offset (or compensate) for the food eaten.
 And this painful pattern can often feel impossible to break.
 Learning the causes of this pattern can help you break free from it with help from your treatment team.

 A common trigger for a binge is deprivation.
 Restricting your food intake, whether it’s denying a craving or not meeting your body’s basic nutritional needs, can trigger a natural response to your body perceiving “starvation” …and this can lead to a binge.
 So, even if it sounds counterintuitive, eating regularly is the biggest factor for preventing the urge to binge.
 Eat regularly, tend to your hunger and make sure you’re giving your body the food it needs.

 Many people who experience bulimia can point to experiences that trigger bingeing and purging.
 Something as simple as being in a particular place, or a specific time of day, can be a trigger.
 Stress and feelings of sadness, loneliness, and anxiety can also be triggers.
 And some people might be triggered by certain foods early in recovery.
 To stop the binge-purge cycle, you will need to examine what triggers this behavior for you, and develop strategies for managing those triggers.